nufi-official/nufi-dapp-sdk/docs/cardanoNuFiConnect.md

 the NuFi Widget SDK.

 ## Limitations
-- Only cardano preprod network is enabled for now.
 - The terms and conditions will be updated before going to production.

 ## Troubleshooting